JosephNaberhaus/8-bit-computer-programmer/README.md

 ### Register Selection

 Each instruction takes ones or more register selection arguments.
 Each one will correspond to one of the four registers availible.
 The notation is the `$` symbol followed by the number 1-4 for the register number (e.g. `$1`, `$2`, `$3`, or `$4`).

 Inputs to an instruction can also choose to use an immediate value instead of a register.
 This is notated by the `$i` symbol.
-If an instruction uses an immediate value the **final** argument must be a number between 0 and 255.
-For signed numbers, you will need to manually convert the bit pattern of a 2s complement number into an unsigned number.
+If an instruction uses an immediate value the **final** argument must be a number.
+For unsigned number, this can be any number in the range [0, 255].
+For signed numbers, this can be any number in the range [-128, 127].
+Signed numbers are distguished by placing a `+` or `-` symbol in front of them (optional for positive numbers, but doing so will make the assembler ensure your number is in the valid range).

 ### Comments